robertpDA/DA_Portfolio/Real_Estate_Sales_Analysis_2001_2021/README.md

 # Real Estate Sales Analysis (2001-2021)

 ## Project Description
-This project analyzed a Connecticut real estate sales dataset from 2001–2021, focusing on identifying high-performing regions, analyzing seasonal trends, and exploring price fluctuations year by year.
-The data underwent rigorous cleaning and standardization, ensuring the results were reliable and actionable.
+This project analysed a Connecticut real estate sales dataset from 2001–2021, focusing on identifying high-performing regions, analysing seasonal trends, and exploring price fluctuations year by year.
+The data underwent rigorous cleaning and standardisation, ensuring the results were reliable and actionable.
 Key findings include summer as the optimal selling period, Hartford and Stamford as top-performing towns, and a pandemic-driven price surge in 2021–2022.
 SQL techniques such as CTEs, window functions, and data transformation were employed to derive insights.

 ---